Discernment Counseling: Support for Couples Facing Uncertainty

 Do both partners have to want discernment counseling?

 Not necessarily.
 It is common for one partner to feel more hesitant or unsure.
-As long as both partners are willing to participate respectfully and honestly, discernment counseling can still be helpful and effective.
+As long as both partners are willing to participate respectfully and honestly in one session at a time, discernment counseling can be helpful and effective.

 Will the therapist try to convince us to stay together?